DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_naca0012_transonic.md

 mpirun -np 4 python runScript.py 2>&1 | tee logOpt.txt
 </pre>

 The case ran for 50 steps and took about 25 minutes using Intel 3.0 GHz CPU with 4 cores.
-According to `logOpt.txt` and `opt_SLSQP.out`, the initial drag is 0.029768872 and the optimized drag is 0.023071713 with a drag reduction of **22.5%**.
+According to "logOpt.txt" and "opt_SLSQP.out", the initial drag is 0.029768872 and the optimized drag is 0.023071713 with a drag reduction of **22.5%**.

 The evolution of pressure and shape during the optimization is as follows.